Lattice congruences, fans and Hopf algebras: Weak order on the symmetric group

 \section{Weak order on the symmetric group}

 For the remainder of this paper we will be concerned with a particular poset of regions, which appears in the guise of the weak order on the symmetric group.
 In this section we give a brief description of the weak order on the symmetric group, and quote some results concerning its lattice congruences.
+Further information, in the more general context of Coxeter groups, can be found in~\cite{Bourbaki,Humphreys} and in Section~2 of~\cite{Generalized}.

 Let $S_n$ be the symmetric group of permutations of $[n]:=\set{1,2,\ldots,n}$ and write an element $x\in S_n$ in {\em one-line notation} $x_1x_2\cdots x_n$, meaning that $x_i:=x(i)$.
-The {\em inversion set} $I(x)$ of $x$ is
+The {\em inversion set} $I(x)$ of~$x$ is

-The length of a permutation $x$ is $l(x):=|I(x)|$.
+The length of a permutation~$x$ is $l(x):=|I(x)|$.
+Later, we consider permutations in~$S_n$ with $n$ varying.
+The {\em size} of a permutation $x$ will denote the $n$ such that $x\in S_n$.

 One definition of the right weak order is that $x\le y$ if and only if $I(x)\subseteq I(y)$.
 Equivalently, moving up by a cover relation in the right weak order on $S_n$ corresponds to switching adjacent entries in a permutation so as to create an inversion.
 For the rest of the paper, the phrase ``weak order'' means right weak order, and the symbol ``$S_n$'' denotes the symmetric group as a poset under the weak order.
 This partial order is the poset of regions of a Coxeter arrangement of type~A, with the inversion set $I$ corresponding to the separating set $S$.
 The arrangement is most easily constructed in $\reals^n$, as the set of hyperplanes normal to the vectors $e_i-e_j$ for $1\le j<i\le n$.
 The base region $B$ is most conveniently chosen to be the region consisting of points $p=(p_1,p_2,\ldots,p_n)$ with $p_1\le p_2\le\cdots\le p_n$.
 The weak order on $S_n$ has a maximal element $w_0:=n(n-1)\cdots 1$.
 We denote the identity permutation $12\cdots n$ by $1_n$.